carlosgguil/IN_104-project_09-rocket_design/README.md

 This project has two main lines of work:

+ * Design of rockets with the aid of OOP and GUI.
  * Definition of a space mission and simulation of trajectories.
 Examples of missions can be to put a satellite in Low Earth Orbit (LEO) of Geostationary Orbit (GEO), reach the moon, etc.
- * Bulding a Graphic User Interface (GUI) for the design of rockets.

-Both tasks are independent but must be linked somehow.
-The idea is that the GUI can be used to make preliminary designs of rockets that can be stored in a database.
+These tasks are independent but must be linked.
+The idea is that the GUI can be used to access the database

+make preliminary designs of rockets that can be stored in a database.
 Rockets will be considered as python classes.
 The database will be created, accessed and modified with the package pandas.

 This database will be accessed by a script that you will develop for simulating the mission.
 The idea is that this script can analyze the performance of rockets: trajectories will be plotted and animated if possible.
 For this, you can use python tools such as matplotlib or pygame.